Malaysian Trumpet Snails (MTS) are one of the few species of aquarium snails that can be acclimated into brackish salt water.

 24ppt).
 Although some hobbyists have even had success with acclimating MTS to salt water.

-This range is very useful for Opae Ula keepers which are typically kept in water between
+This range is very useful for Opae Ula keepers, as these shrimp are typically kept in water between

 24ppt).
 Keeping your tank at the lower end of this salinity range will allow both your Opae Ula and MTS to thrive.